 Step 4: Secure the cardboards at one end using stick tape.

 Ta-da!!
 Your DIY castanets is ready.

-- Finger Piano: Inspire tinkering and hands-on application of science of sound with this simple DIY Musical instrument.
+- Finger Piano: Inspire kids to learn music with some hands-on application of science, with this simple DIY Musical instrument…

 You need 5-6 bob pins, container lids and sticky tape.

 Step 1: Pull the bobby pins apart so as to get a gap of 3-4” between the two ends.

 Step 2: Take the container lid and stick the linear end of the bobby pins with the sticky tape.

 Step 3: Strum the loose ends of the pins to hear one of a kind music.